nasa/CTF/README.md

 * cFS Plugin Changes
     * Add new instruction "ArchiveCfsFiles", which accepts a FSW artifacts and moves any files created during the test run to the test results directory.
         * Note: Currently, this feature is supported for Linux cFS targets only.
-SSH and SP0 support for archiving FSW artifacts is planned for a later version.
+SSH support for archiving FSW artifacts is planned for a later version.
     * Redesign multi-cfs architecture to be purely configuration based (remove script-specific overrides to allow scripts to be platform independent.)
         * Each cFS Target should have its own configuration section in the config INI file.
         * RegisterCfs receives a name, and attempts to load target configuration (including protocol) from the loaded configuration.
-        * A PASS/FAIL for that instruction will be set after validating the necessary config fields for cFS and the specific protocol (Linux, SSH, SP0)
+        * A PASS/FAIL for that instruction will be set after validating the necessary config fields for cFS and the specific protocol (Linux, SSH)
     * Rework macro replacement logic such that
         * Macro replacement occurs for command argument values, telemetry field values, and array indices.
         * All macros in a test script should start with the # prefix (example: "#SOME_MACRO_IN_MACRO_MAP").